waycrate/exwlshelleventloop/sessionlockev/README.md

 # Layershellev

-Layershelleventloop, take lot refrence from winit, amin to make a easy way to create layershell window.
+Layershelleventloop, take lot reference from winit, amin to make a easy way to create layershell window.

 you can take `./examples/simple.rs` for example